xfornesa/ansible-java-pet-projects/README.md

-# ansible-java-pet-projects
+# ansible-vps-java-app-deploy
-Ansible role for deploying your side projects in java within a VPS like Digital Ocean
+Ansible role for deploying your side projects in java to a VPS like Digital Ocean